ossf/Memory-Safety/docs/memory-safety-continuum.md

 ## The Continuum - Understanding Where Your Software Is Now

-The continuum we propose, from "least safety" to "most safety", is a way to understand where your software is now in terms of memory safety and what you can do to improve it.
-The ambition of developers and organizations should be to follow **current** best practice for the eco system that they are in, and to use the modern tool chains for that eco system towards a more memory safe state.
+This continuum, from "least safe" to "most safe", is intended to help you define and understand the memory safety of your software and what you can do to improve it.
+We propose that developers and organizations should use modern toolchains and follow current best practices for their software ecosystems.
+In particular, whenever, there is a memory safe feature or workflow, it should be adopted over a non-memory safe variant.

 * Using a non-memory safe by default language (such as C or C++) without developer best practices or automated tooling to check for memory safety
 * Using a non-memory safe by default language with developer best practices, but no automated tooling to check for memory safety